Eclypses/mte-relay-server/guides/aws/mte-relay-server-container-usage-guide.md

    * [How to recover the software](#how-to-recover-the-software)
 - [Support](#support)

-# Introduction:

-The MTE Relay Server is a NodeJS application that decodes and proxies HTTP payloads from client applications encoded by Eclypses MTE Software.
-The Eclypses MTE is a compiled software library combining quantum-resistant algorithms with proprietary, patented techniques to encode data.
-A common use case for the MTE is to import Eclypses' client-side NPM package into a web application to encode data-in-transit and the MTE Relay Server to pair, decode, and proxy the request to the intended recipient.
-The MTE Relay has been used in payment gateways to secure the creation of payments, as a VPN replacement for analytics dashboards, and orchestrated in high available enterprise environments.

 # Customer Deployment

 The MTE Relay Server is typically used to decode HTTP Requests from a browser-based web application (or mobile WebView) and proxy the decoded request to the intended API.
 In AWS, the MTE Relay Server container can be orchestrated as a single or multi-container in an ECS (Elastic Container Service) Task.
 Orchestration and setup of the container service could take up to 1-2 days.
 While it is possible to deploy this workload in an EKS (Elastic Kubernetes Service) Cluster or a standalone EC2 instance, this document will focus on a typical deployment in AWS ECS.